Understanding what your super is invested in

 Cash

 Cash investments are short-term money market instruments.
-These are issued by banks, like the CBA, NAB and Westpac, governments and companies.
-These types of investments are considered relatively low risk, however, the asset class generally has lower returns compared to other asset classes over time.
+These are issued by banks, like the CBA, NAB and Westpac, as well as governments and companies.
+These types of investments are considered relatively low risk in the short-term, however, the asset class generally has lower returns compared to other asset classes over time.
+This means that the returns from cash may not keep up with inflation over the long-term.

 Global diversification

 AustralianSuper has investments throughout the world.
 This helps support Australia’s economy while members also benefit from growth in local and international markets.
-Importantly, this global approach can reduce investment risk through diversification.
+This global approach can also reduce investment risk through diversification.

-About half of AustralianSuper’s investments are in Australia.
+As at 30 September 2023, about half of AustralianSuper’s investments are invested in Australia, with the remaining assets diversified internationally.
 The chart below provides examples of assets and their locations.
 These include the United States, United Kingdom, India, Australia and New Zealand.

 Source: AustralianSuper